OddOneOut/bwp-external-links/readme.txt

 1. Some advanced settings for your external (and local) links.

 == Changelog ==

+= 1.1.3 =
+* WordPress 3.9 compatible.
+* Added ability to use wildcards in domain settings.
+* Added a CSS class for external image link, default is `ext-image`.
+* Added a Serbo-Croatian translation - Thanks to Borisa Djuraskovic!
+* Improved handling of external links.
+* Updated the default 'external' image (`external.png`) to use an optimized version (download size goes down from ~50KB to 404 bytes) - Thanks to Beheerder!
+* Updated Danish translation - Thanks to Randi!
+* Fixed an issue where links are not processed (priorities set for some filters were too high), thanks to user **jrf**.

+I have also updated the [Official Documentation](http://betterwp.net/wordpress-plugins/bwp-external-links/#usage) to reflect all changes so it is highly recommended that you give it a good read.

+Note that BWP External Links now requires WordPress 3.0 or later.

 = 1.1.2 =
 * Marked as WordPress 3.7 compatible.